pacur/pacur/README.md

 First create a directory for the PKGBUILD file.
 This directory should only contain the PKGBUILD file and any other files needed such as patches.
 Then create a PKGBUILD the package directory.
+After creating the PKGBUILD build the package with docker.

 ```
 mkdir httpserver